POND CARE INFORMATION

 In a healthy pond, with a properly functioning nitrogen cycle, water changes can be minimal.
 I still recommend a water change of 10-20% per month on a healthy, fully functional pond.
 In a newer pond larger and more frequent changes may be necessary.

 If a lot of leaves fall to the bottom of the pond vacuuming them or raking them out is important to prevent organic buildup.

 Water changes also will help with pH and KH if your tap or well water is slightly alkaline and has a KH above 80 ppm.

 Your pond filter should also be part of your pond cleaning schedule.
-With a pressurized filter such as the Clear Stream Pond Filter I recommend cleaning and rinsing once per month during pond season or more often if the flow rate slows down.
+With a pressurized filter such as a Pressurized Pond Filter, I recommend cleaning and rinsing once per month during pond season or more often if the flow rate slows down.

 Veggie Filters should cleaned and trimmed at least once per season.

 Generally speaking this process is about 99% the same as aquarium cycling, so I would strongly recommend reading this excellent article: